Neapolitan ragù

-Neapolitan ragù is a ragù associated with the city of Naples, made by browning then braising meat over several hours in tomato puree.
-When ready, the meat is removed, and the sauce is left to continue cooking and thickening.
-In the Italian meal structure, the ragù is served over two courses, first with the sauce served over pasta, and then the meat alone, lightly dressed with remaining sauce.
+Neapolitan ragù (rraù in the Neapolitan language) is a ragù associated with the city of Naples, Italy, made by braising meat over several hours in tomato purée and sauce.
+When the meat is ready, it is set aside and the sauce is left to continue cooking and thickening.
+In the Italian meal structure, Neapolitan ragù is served in two stages: first as sauce served over pasta, and then as meat eaten alone or with vegetables, lightly dressed with the remaining sauce.